scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - The ISD numbers are formatted as decimal.
 - The canonical string formatting of AS numbers in the BGP AS range (0, 2<sup>32-1</sup>) is the decimal form.
 Larger AS numbers, i.e., from 2<sup>32</sup> to 2<sup>48-1</sup>, use a 16-bit, colon-separated, lower-case, hex encoding with leading zeros omitted: `1:0:0` to `ffff:ffff:ffff`.

-**Example:**<br>
-AS `ff00:0:110` in ISD `1` is formatted as `1-ff00:0:110`.
+**Example:** AS `ff00:0:110` in ISD `1` is formatted as `1-ff00:0:110`.

-The `ISD-AS number` attribute MUST be present exactly once in all SCION control-plane certificates.
-Implementations MUST NOT create nor successfully verify certificates that do not include the ISD-AS number, or include it more than once.
+The `ISD-AS number` attribute MUST be present exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field, respectively.
+Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.

-#### `validity` Field {#cert-validity}

-Section 4.1.2.5 of {{RFC5280}} defines the `validity` field.
-In addition to this definition, the following constraints apply to SCION control-plane certificates:

-- All certificates MUST have a well-defined expiration date.
-SCION control-plane certificates that use the *99991231235959Z* generalized time value, instead of a well-defined expiration date, are not valid.
-SCION implementations MUST NOT create such certificates, and verifiers MUST error out when encountering such a certificate.
-- The validity period of a certificate is the period of time in between the values of the `notBefore` and `notAfter` attributes.
-For each control-plane certificate type, this validity period must have a specific maximum value.
-For more information, see the following sections describing the control-plane and voting certificates:<br>[](#cp-root-cert), [](#cp-ca-cert), [](#cp-as-cert), and [](#cp-voting-cert).

-#### `subject` Field {#subject}

-The `subject` field defines the entity that owns the certificate.
-It is specified in the same way as the `issuer` field (see [](#issuer)).
-All SCION control-plane certificates MUST have the `subject` field defined (with the same requirements as those for the `issuer` field).

-#### `subjectPublicKeyInfo` Field

-The `subjectPublicKeyInfo` field carries the public key of the subject (the entity that owns the certificate).
-It identifies which algorithm to use with the key.

-The SCION constraints in [](#certificate-signature) also apply here: The key must be a valid key for the selected curve, and the algorithm used must be included in the list of acceptable signature algorithms.
-The list currently only contains the ECDSA signature algorithm (defined in [X.962](https://standards.globalspec.com/std/1955141/ansi-x9-62)).

-#### `issuerUniqueID` and `subjectUniqueID` Fields

-The fields `issuerUniqueID` and `subjectUniqueID` are disallowed and thus MUST NOT be used in a SCION implementation.
+**Note**: Voting certificates are not required to include the `ISD-AS number` attribute in their distinguished name.

 #### Extensions {#exts}